2008 World Junior Championships in Athletics

-The 2008 World Junior Championships in Athletics is the 2008 version of the World Junior Championships in Athletics.
+The 2008 World Junior Championships in Athletics were the 2008 version of the World Junior Championships in Athletics.
 It was held in Bydgoszcz in Poland at the Zdzisław Krzyszkowiak Stadium between 8 and 13 July 2008.
 Previously Bydgoszcz hosted the 1999 World Youth Championships.

 The United States topped the medal table with 17 medals overall, including 11 golds, ahead of Germany and Kenya.